alphagov/data-standards-authority/standards-catalogue/source/guidance/apimanagement/APIM-Introduction.html.md

 ### Define roles
 Depending on the size and structure of your organisation, you might have several teams involved in building and maintaining APIs.
 Your API management strategy can help set out things like:

+* who owns different parts of the API lifecycle
+* what skills or roles API teams should include
-who owns different parts of the API lifecycle where ownership of a particular service lies how ownership changes as an API goes into service
+* where ownership of a particular service lies
+* how ownership changes as an API goes into service

 For example, it is common for a central team to run the API Gateway, and therefore have control over service levels and capacity.
-How does that responsibility interact with the design and delivery responsibilities of an API owner, for example around versioning?
+You should then consider how that responsibility might interact with the design and delivery responsibilities of an API owner, such as versioning.

 Having a clear structure for escalating issues will save a lot of time and energy in the future.
 Support from senior management or stakeholders can help formalise organisational structures and policies.

-### What API Management tools can help with
+### What API Management strategy can help with

-API management tools:
+An API management strategy can:

--  provide visibility of all your APIs, encouraging reuse
+*  provide visibility of all your APIs, encouraging reuse
--  allow you to standardise common design patterns
+*  allow you to standardise common design patterns
--  help you automate many administrative and operational tasks
+*  help you automate many administrative and operational tasks
--  provide a central place for you to share API documentation and support
+*  provide a central place for you to share API documentation and support
--  provide data and metrics to help you understand your API’s performance and usage
+*  provide data and metrics to help you understand your API’s performance and usage
--  help you implement and maintain good security and data protection practices
+*  help you implement and maintain good security and data protection practices

-### Where API Management tools fit into the API Lifecycle

-It is useful to consider the API lifecycle as having several stages:
+This guidance includes sections exploring each stage of the API lifecycle:

--  Design - guidelines and policies for API production
+* Design - guidelines and policies for API production
--  Deployment - assessment, testing and rolling out to live
+* Deployment - assessment, testing and rolling out to live
--  Management - ongoing maintenance and monitoring
+* Management - ongoing maintenance and monitoring
--  Discovery - how developers discover your APIs
+* Discovery - how developers discover your APIs
--  Retirement - decommissioning your API when it is no longer needed
+* Retirement - decommissioning your API when it is no longer needed

-Each stage of the API lifecycle will benefit from having different tools and processes in place.
+Each stage will benefit from having different tools and processes in place.

 #### Contents: